taesoobear/IPCDNNwalk/README.md

 ```
   cd src; make mac
 ```
+  FYI, most linker and compiler settings are in src/taesoolib/Samples/Common_baselib.cmake and Common_mainlib.cmake files.

 How to run
 =
 ```
   pip3 install torch python3-tk gym
   cd work; python3 test_walk2.py gym_walkCDM/testWalkV2_FA.lua
 ```
    Choose the opengl renderer if asked to choose one.
    Now, click the play button, and adjust the slider bars for speed/orientation.
 Also, you can change the motion type by clicking the button.

 How to build ogre 3D from source codes (Linux)